petermattia/petermattia/projects.md

 My understanding of cyclic voltammetry deepened tremendously by systematically exploring different simulation parameters using this app.

-I'm working on a comprehensive tutorial of the simulation [here](\cyclic_voltammetry_simulation\index.html).
+You can find a comprehensive tutorial of the simulation [here](\cyclic_voltammetry_simulation\index.html).

 You can find this project online on the [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/64011-cyclic-voltammetry-simulator)